-Angela Morrison is Board Certified in Federal and State Government and Administrative Practice.
-Angela has been practicing environmental law for thirty years on behalf of utility and industry clients, assisting with legislative, regulatory, permitting, and compliance matters.
+Angela Morrison is Board Certified in Federal and State Government and Administrative Practice and has been practicing environmental law for thirty years on behalf of utility and industry clients, assisting with legislative, regulatory, permitting, and compliance matters.
 Angela began her legal career at one of Florida’s leading environmental law firms in 1990, just as the Clean Air Act Amendments of 1990 were enacted.
 She quickly became an authority and played a large role in all of the major air-related rulemakings in Florida for the next decade.
-While she continues to be a leader in this niche area, Angela gained knowledge and experience in all of the various substantive areas of environmental law through her representation of utility clients siting dozens of new units designed to generate several thousand megawatts of power.
-The scope of Angela’s practice has grown over the years to include broader environmental representation on behalf of a wide variety of energy, communication, industry, manufacturing, developer, trade association, and government clients, including Fortune 100 and global manufacturing companies as well small entrepreneurial startups.
+While she continues to be a leader in this niche area, Angela gained knowledge and experience in all of the various substantive areas of environmental law through her representation of utility clients and siting dozens of new units designed to generate several thousand megawatts of power.
+The scope of Angela’s practice has grown significantly over the years to include broader environmental representation on behalf of a wide variety of energy, communication, industry, manufacturing, developer, trade association, and government clients, including Fortune 100 and global manufacturing companies as well small entrepreneurial startups.
 In addition to the CAA, she has significant experience with wetlands, solid and hazardous waste, industrial wastewater, water quality, consumptive use, endangered species, and land use issues.
 She also has regulatory experience related to potential effects from large utility and industrial projects on traffic, cultural resources, local economies, vistas, odors, noise levels, and existing infrastructure.

 As result of her rich experience in the complex field of environmental and land use law, at both the policy level and at the as-applied, practical level, Angela has authored a number of articles for legal and technical publications and has become a frequent speaker and lecturer.
-The Best Lawyers in America© has recognized Angela for the past three years in Environmental Law, Thomson Reuters selected her for Super Lawyers in 2019 and 2020, Florida Trend has recognized her as a Legal Elite in 2018.
-In 2019, U.S. News and World Report’s Best Law Firms recognized Angela’s solo practice for Environmental Law.
+The Best Lawyers in America© has recognized Angela for the past three years in Environmental Law, Thomson Reuters selected her for Super Lawyers in 2019 and 2020, Florida Trend has recognized her as a Legal Elite, and she is AV rated by Martindale Hubbell.